foundation/foundation-sites/docs/pages/prototyping.md

 ---

-## Margin Helpers
+## Margin Helper Classes

 Generate spaces around the element with these easy to use margin classes.
-By default it supports `10`, `20`, `30`, `40` and `50`.
+By default it  only supports `10`, `20`, `30`, `40` and `50`.
 You can add more values though, through Sass Variables.

 #### Margin (All Sides)